breatheco-de/exercise-unit-test-with-jest/.learn/exercises/09-the-first-test/README.md

 ## 📝 Instructions:

-1. Copy and paste this test code at the end of the `test.js` file and go to the next exercise.
+1. Copy and paste this test code at the end of the `test.js`.

+2. You can run the tests again by typing `npm run test` on your command line.
+It will fail though, we still need to implement the function `fromEuroToDollar`.

 ## 💡 Hint: